What Is Accrued Interest and How Is It Calculated?

 • Days in the Year: The number of days used for calculating interest.
 This can vary depending on the convention (e.g., 360 or 365)

-If you have an INR 10,000 loan with a 5% annual interest rate and 30 days have passed since the last interest payment, the accrued interest would be:
+If you have a Rs 10,000 loan with a 5% annual interest rate and 30 days have passed since the last interest payment, the accrued interest would be:

 However, it's important to note that different financial products may employ varying calculation methods.
 While some use simple interest, others might go with compound interest, which can significantly affect the final accrued interest amount.
 Compound interest calculations consider the interest earned on previously accrued interest, potentially resulting in higher total interest over time.